AVM-27/AVM-27/README.md

 ---

 My work lives at the nexus of semiconductor design and artificial intelligence.
-I specialize in hardware-software co-design to accelerate compute-intensive workloads, whether it's designing custom logic for an SoC or optimizing inference pipelines at data center scale.
-I thrive on the challenge of maximizing performance-per-watt ($TOPS/W$) and minimizing latency for the next generation of AI applications.
+I specialize in hardware-software co-design to accelerate compute-intensive workloads, from designing custom logic for an SoC to optimizing on-chip inference pipelines.
+I thrive on the challenge of maximizing performance-per-watt ($TOPS/W$) and minimizing latency for the next generation of Edge AI applications.

 ---

 ### 🧭 My Mission

-My goal is to architect and design the next generation of custom silicon—ASICs, FPGAs, and SoCs—that will power AI and high-performance computing in the data center and at the intelligent edge.
-I'm driven to solve fundamental challenges in memory bandwidth, interconnects, and power-efficient compute.
+My goal is to architect and design the next generation of custom silicon—ASICs, FPGAs, and SoCs—that will power Edge AI and high-performance, accelerated computing.
+I'm driven to solve fundamental chip design challenges in memory bandwidth, on-chip interconnects, and power-efficient compute.

 ---